Bandırma: Agriculture and livestock

 The most intensive activity in rural areas in Bandırma is crop production.
 Corn, oats, sugar beets and broad beans are the most produced products.
 Wine grapes are produced in the vineyards.
 Parsley production is important in the district where vegetable growing is also developed.

 Cattle and sheep are also raised in the district.
 In the Merino breeding farm established in the district, breeding rams and sheep are raised.
 Poultry farming, which is generally concentrated in big cities and its surroundings, is an important source of income in the district.
 In addition, fishing is carried out on the shores of the Marmara Sea and Lake Manyas.

+Boron industry

+Bandırma is the logistics hub for Turkey's boron industry, and it also hosts a lot of the country's boron refining facilities.
+Raw materials are primarily shipped from the Kırka mine by truck or train, although some also comes from the Emet mine.
+The refining facilities, which are operated by the state-controlled company Eti Maden, opened in 1967 and currently produce about 400,000 tonnes of refined boron products per year.
+The refining and logistics facilities are connected to the port of Bandırma, which exports about 900,000 tonnes of boron products per year.

 Transportation

 Bandırma is one of TCDD's main seaports, therefore the city sees much freight railroad traffic.
 Two passenger trains also operate from Bandırma to İzmir daily.
 These being the "6 Eylül Ekspresi", and the "17 Eylül Ekspresi".
-A new railway project will connect Bandırma with Bursa. İDO also connects Bandırma with İstanbul, via ferry.
+A new railway project will connect Bandırma with Bursa. İDO also connects Bandırma with Istanbul, via ferry.
 There is also a ferryboat from Tekirdağ to Bandırma.